patelk83/Simple-Video-Player/README.md

 # Simple-Video-Player

-This software manually calculate proper/ not proper yield and store output in the text file based on directions such as north, south, east, and west.
+This software manually calculate proper/ not proper yield and save output in the text file based on directions such as north, south, east, and west.
 This is a part of data analysis process.

 Copyright By: